-A scenic high Alpine road, a huge dam with emerald green water and one of the oldest mountain huts in the eastern Alps.
-This is what awaits you when you venture deep into the Ziller Valley in Austria.
-Reaching the Olperer Hut or Olpererhütte after a climb of 600 metres has been one of the most rewarding hiking experiences.
-We were lucky to be in the company of friends who know the region well.
+Our first Olperer Hut hike was in the company of friends who know the region well.
 And because he had his own buddies, M needed no encouragement.
 In fact, the kids were first to reach the hut.

 The Way Up

 It’s not a walk in the park, going from about 1,782 to 2,389 metres above sea level.
 That’s a difference of 600 metres over quite a short distance, which means you’re climbing almost all the time.
 However, it also looks and sounds harder than it is.
-Just in case, here are some tips from Everyday Wanderer Sage Scott to help you adjust to higher altitudes.
+Just in case, here are some tips to help you adjust to higher altitudes.

 Tip for a similar hike in Austria without the effort: The Schafberg, with its Schafberg Himmelspforte hut perching on the edge, offers similar panoramic views than the Olperer Hut.
 The only difference is that, apart from hiking there, you can also take the steepest cogwheel railway in Austria to get there without a sweat.

-Between the seven of us, we had Schnitzel (€12,90), baked potato with sour cream and a smoked trout fillet (€9,60), a local sour cheese called Zillertaler Graukas served with bread (€9,60), and Kaiserschmarrn, thick chunks of pancake with apple or cranberry sauce (€9,80).
+What we had on our first visit: Between the seven of us, we had pork schnitzel (€12,90), baked potato with sour cream and a smoked trout fillet (€9,60), a local sour cheese called Zillertaler Graukas served with bread (€9,60), and Kaiserschmarrn, thick chunks of pancake with apple or cranberry sauce (€9,80).
 A big beer or Radler cost €4,10 and the kids’ Coke (Kola in Austria) was €3,90 for 500 ml.

-- The Olperer Hut can be reached by foot or helicopter only.
+- The Olperer Hut is reached by foot or helicopter only.
 While most supplies are delivered by helicopter (100 flights and 75,000 kg per season), flights are sometimes made impossible by bad weather.
 This necessitates various trips on foot, returning with full backpacks, up and down the mountain.

 - The hut is generally open from early June to early October.
 It sleeps 60 people in five 4-bed and five 8-bed rooms.
 In winter, a basic winter hut (no catering and only a waterless toilet) sleeps 12 people.
 Rates vary according to age and whether you are a member of the Deutscher Alpenverein.
 Visit the hut website for actual opening times and rates.